yongmin86k/project__Aloha/README.md

     </html>
     ```

-2. Initialize
-    &nbsp;

-    Having the following initialization in your Javascript file:
+2. Initialize - having the following initialization in your Javascript file :

     [ `script.js` ]
     ```